Top 29 Data Engineer Interview Questions And Answers

 Q #23) Have you ever trained someone in your field?
 If yes, what have you found most challenging about it?

-A sample of the ideal answer will be something like this. “ Yes, I have had the chance to train small and large both groups of co-workers.
-Training new employees with significant experience in another company is the most challenging task I have come across.
-They are often so used to approaching data from one different perspective that they struggle to accept the way we do things.
+Training new employees with significant experience from another company is the most challenging task I have encountered.
+They are often so used to approaching data from a different perspective that they struggle to accept the way we do things.

 Q #24) What are the pros and cons of working in cloud computing?